 Students in the Ph.D. in Organizational Leadership conduct a wide range of leadership research and complete a dissertation on a leadership topic of their choosing.
 The curriculum also provides students with a rich understanding of traditional theories of leadership and organizational effectiveness.
 Theory comes to life as students bring their real-world experiences to the classroom and to online discussions.
 Each student is encouraged to explore and develop their own unique approach to being an effective leader of the future.

-In the on-ground blended program, students take two courses concurrently within a 15-week semester in a cohort fashion, learning and sharing experiences with the same group of classmates for the duration of the program.
+In the on-ground blended program in Chicago, students take two courses concurrently within a 15-week semester in a cohort fashion, learning and sharing experiences with the same group of classmates for the duration of the program.
 Classes meet face-to-face one weekend per month, with online assignments and discussions between classes.

 Consulting for Leaders